FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-Email-Security.md

 * If the email is malicious/sketchy, report it to the main company through their security team OR your own internal security team if this is within your company
 * Encrypt your emails if necessary, and make sure the other recipient has email encryption as well (may or may not apply to certain platforms)

+Hopefully after reading this, you have a good sense of email security and how you can spot certain attacks.

+Thanks for reading!